dmind-gmbh/extension-cookieman/README.md

 #### *cookieman.show()*

 > Shows the confirmation modal.
-You can call that with a link from your data protection declaration page.
+You can call that from anywhere you need it (e.g. with a link from your data protection declaration page).
 > <pre>
 > &lt;a href="" onclick="cookieman.show(); return false"&gt;
 >   Cookie settings